-When direction nodes and localpar nodes also became first class nodes, whatsits again became just that: nodes representing whatever you want, but without dimensions, and therefore they could again be ignored when dimensions mattered.
+When direction nodes and (formerly local) par nodes also became first class nodes, whatsits again became just that: nodes representing whatever you want, but without dimensions, and therefore they could again be ignored when dimensions mattered.
 And, because images were disguised as rules, as mentioned, their dimensions automatically were taken into account.
-This seperation between front and backend cleaned up the code base already quite a bit.
+This separation between front and backend cleaned up the code base already quite a bit.